-Prospective students are encouraged to apply as early as possible, in order to complete the admissions process.
-Requirements include a high school degree from an accredited institution, official SAT/ACT scores, transcripts from all previously attended post-secondary institutions.
-Students transferring from a public university or college within the state of Florida must submit passing scores from the College Level Academic Test (CLAST).
+Apply early.
+You’ll need a high school degree from an accredited institution, official SAT/ACT scores, transcripts from all other colleges you’ve attended.
+If you’re transferring from a public university or college in Florida, you must submit passing scores from the College Level Academic Test (CLAST).

 Financial aid and Scholarships

-FIU and the College of Engineering and Computing offer a variety of financial aid opportunities and scholarships to qualified students.
+Our College offers financial aid and scholarships to qualified students.
 The amounts and eligibility requirements of these awards vary depending on the type of award.
-Merit-based financial assistance is highly competitive, hence, students are encouraged to apply early.
+Merit-based financial assistance is highly competitive, so apply early.

-The curriculum consists of 128 credit hours.
-Lower division requirements include at least 60 hours of pre-engineering credits.
-Up to 90 academic credits may be transferred from an ABET accredited institution of higher education.
-In addition, all students must meet the University Foreign Language Requirement, must pass the CLAST or have it waived, and must meet all of the state and university requirements for graduation.
+You’ll need 128 credit hours to graduate.
+Lower-division requirements include at least 60 hours of pre-engineering credits.
+Up to 90 academic credits may be transferred from an ABET-accredited institution of higher education.
+You must also meet the University Foreign Language Requirement, pass the CLAST or have it waived and meet all of state and university requirements for graduation.

 Undergraduate Minor in Biomedical Engineering

-Undergraduate students majoring in any other discipline may earn a minor in biomedical engineering by completing the required 22 credit hours of course work.
+Non-BME majors can earn a minor by completing the required 22 credit hours of course work.
 Students majoring in electrical or mechanical engineering may earn the minor in biomedical engineering by completing 21 credits, and may apply the minor towards a five-year accelerated degree program combined with the Master’s degree in Biomedical Engineering.